 In this context, Canacol periodically conducts a detailed evaluation of each of the five components related to Human Rights Due Diligence.
 The aim is to offer recommendations that bolster the identification of risks and opportunities as well as the assessment of potential and existing impacts.
 These insights are then incorporated into the Company's integrated management system which is quarterly reviewed.

-For more information about our Human Rights Due Diligence process, please refer to the 2023 Human Rights Management Report and Due Diligence in Human Rights Process.
+For more information about our Human Rights Due Diligence process, please refer to the Human Rights Due Diligence Process.

 At Canacol, we recognize the importance of incorporating human rights mitigation and remediation plans, especially in instances where there is a negative impact on the human rights of our stakeholders.
 The above, is aimed at facilitating the implementation of effective reparation mechanisms in cases of Human Rights violations affecting individuals or groups.